 1977 - A complete set from 1977 - photo.

-1990 - During the Early 1990’s I believe the SPC begin correcting the logos on screen printed versions.
+1990-1995 - During the Early 1990’s I believe the SPC begin correcting the logos on screen printed versions.
 One example is the Yankees.
-Also the stamp in the helmet bowl changed - see helmet B, then see helmet C.
+Also the stamp in the helmet bowl changed also during this time- see helmet L-B, then see helmet L-C.

-1992 - Team USA helmet debuted - helmet photo, and game photo.
+1992 - Team USA helmet was frist introduced- helmet photo, and game photo.

-1999 - SPC made the first (and only to my knowledge) All Star Game helmet, which was held at Fenway Park in Boston - photo.
+1995 - SPC made the first All Star Game helmet, which was held at The Ballpark in Arlington in Texas - photo.

 2003 - In November K2/Rawlings purchased Fotoball Inc. Story.

 2004 - K2 begins manufacturing helmets under the Rawlings name.
-They are the only current manufacutrer producing MLB helmets - see helmet E.
+They are the only current manufacutrer producing MLB helmets - see helmet R.

 2005 - Laich Industries along with SPC file chapter 11 bankruptcy.
 According to officials they said increased Asian competition and significantly increased raw material costs were the primary factors that forced the filing.